Exciton-Polariton Dynamics in Multilayered Materials

-Simulating exciton-polariton dynamics in multilayered material is an extremely challenging task, as the number of required unit cells in a single layer exceeds $\sim 10^4$, thus requiring us to perform a quantum dynamics simulation involving $\sim 10^6$ states for $\sim 10^2$ layers, typical in these systems.
-To resolve this fundamental challenge, here we introduce an efficient mixed quantum-classical approach that uses a \textit{bright-layer} description of the light-matter interaction and propagates the dynamics utilizing a split-operator approach.
+Simulating exciton-polariton dynamics in multilayered material is an extremely challenging task, as the number of required unit cells in a single layer exceeds $\approx 10^{4} - 10^8$, thus requiring us to perform a quantum dynamics simulation involving $\approx 10^{6} - 10^{10}$ states for $\approx 10^2$ layers, typical in these systems.
+To resolve this fundamental challenge, here we introduce an efficient mixed quantum-classical approach that uses a \textit{bright-layer unitary transformation} of the light-matter interaction and propagates the dynamics utilizing a split-operator approach.
+We emphasize, that this approach do not introduce any additional approximation.
 Using this convenient theoretical tool, we investigate the polaritonic quantum dynamics in multilayered materials.
 We discover a {\it phonon fluctuation synchronization effect} where the exciton-polaritons experience much lower phonon fluctuations and remain coherent for a longer time.
-We show that this effect originates from the delocalized nature of light-matter interactions, leading to an averaging of phonon fluctuations and suppression of phonon-induced dynamic disorder.
+We show that this effect originates from the delocalized nature of light-matter interactions, leading to an averaging of phonon fluctuations and suppression of phonon-induced dynamical disorder.
 Here, we show that multilayered materials can extend the exciton-polariton coherence lifetime, up to an order of magnitude, and enhance exciton-polariton transport, which is relevant for developing polariton-based quantum devices~\cite{SandikNM2024, XiangCR2024, SanvittoNM2016}.

-{\bf Theory.} To explore the dynamics of exciton-polaritons formed in multilayered materials, we consider a light-matter Hamiltonian beyond the long-wavelength approximation~\cite{MandalNL2023,MandalCR2023, TaylorCPR2025,KeelingARPC2020, tichauerJCP2021}, which can be derived from the non-relativistic quantum electrodynamics Hamiltonian in the Coulomb gauge~\cite{MandalNL2023,JiajunPRB2020}, written as (in atomic units)
+{\bf Theory.} To explore the dynamics of exciton-polaritons formed in multilayered materials, we consider a light-matter Hamiltonian beyond the long-wavelength approximation~\cite{MandalNL2023,MandalCR2023, TaylorCPR2025,KeelingARPC2020, tichauerJCP2021}.
+This Hamiltonian can be derived from the non-relativistic quantum electrodynamics Hamiltonian in the Coulomb gauge~\cite{MandalNL2023,JiajunPRB2020}, written as (in atomic units)